unc-optimization/StochasticProximalMethods/README.md

 * N. H. Pham, L. M. Nguyen, D. T. Phan, and Q. Tran-Dinh, **[ProxSARAH: An Efficient Algorithmic Framework for Stochastic Composite Nonconvex Optimization](https://arxiv.org/abs/1902.05679)**, _arXiv preprint arXiv:1902.05679_, 2019.

+Feel free to send feedback and questions about the package to

 ## Dependencies

 The code is tested under Python 3.6.3 and it requires additional packages if you do not have them